T R I P T I

 "I'll assume this as yes" he murmured and laid down beside me.

 I clenched my jaw but kept my eyes shut, determined not to say a word.
-He pulled the duvet slightly, sharing it with me.
+He pulled the duvet slightly and shared it with me.

-The mattress shifted again as he turned on his phone, the bluish light instantly piercing through the dark room.
+The mattress shifted again as he turned on his phone.

-"Phone band kariye, uski roshani se meri neend bigad rhi h" I said sharply, peeking out from under the blanket and glaring at him.
+"Phone band kariye, uski roshani se meri neend bigad rhi h" I said sharply as I peeked out from under the blanket and glared at him.

 (Turn off your phone, its light is disturbing my sleep.)

 A few seconds later, I felt his arm slide around my waist.
-He pulled me gently against him, resting his head on my chest like he always used to, only now, it felt like routine, not affection.
+He pulled me gently against him and rested his head on my chest like he always used to, only now, it felt like routine, not affection.

 "Kya?"
-I asked, turning my face away from him.
+I asked and turned my face away from him.

 (What ?)